Consensys/doc.teku/docs/HowTo/Prevent-Slashing.md

 * [`--from`](../Reference/CLI/CLI-Subcommands.md#from) specifies the location of the slashing-protection file.

-Teku imports the file to the `/home/me/me_node/data/validators/slashprotection/` directory.
+In this example, Teku imports the file to the `/home/me/me_node/data/validators/slashprotection/` directory.

 ## Exporting a slashing-protection file